Bamboo Inspiration

 A good bamboo windbreak will also provide shade and moisture on those days when it isn't windy!

-Finally, for more information on cultivation and care... see my pages on
+For more information on cultivation and care... see

-The bamboos listed below are some of the species that make good windbreaks.
+The bamboo listed below are some of the species that make good windbreaks.
+Windbreaks are good for protecting your vegetable garden in exposed locations along with providing some dappled shade where needed.

 Phyllostachys angusta 'Stone Bamboo' - Very rare species that makes excellent windbreaks and screening with aggressive spreading - edible shoots - Maximum height: 22' - Maximum diameter: 1 1/4"